klean2050/ecg-augmentations/README.md

 - Make every transformation differentiable through `nn.Module`.
 - Optimise ECG transformations for CPU and GPU devices.

 This repo supports stochastic transformations as used often in self-supervised and semi-supervised learning methods.
 One can apply a single stochastic augmentation or create as many stochastically transformed ECG examples from a single interface.
-This package follows the conventions set out by `torchaudio-augmentations`, with an ECG sample defined as a tensor of `[lead, time]`, or a batched representation `[batch, lead, time]`.
+This package follows the conventions set out by [torchaudio-augmentations](https://github.com/Spijkervet/torchaudio-augmentations), with an ECG sample defined as a tensor of `[lead, time]`, or a batched representation `[batch, lead, time]`.
 Each individual augmentation can be initialized on its own, or be wrapped around a `RandomApply` interface which will apply the augmentation with probability `p`. **Note**: Current version has been tested on single-lead ECG.

 ## Usage